4 Pro Tips for Writing Irresistible Drip Campaign Emails

 Let your leads know what content is heading their way and when, so they know what to look out for.
 Provide visibility into future communications and the value they will gain from them.

 Mixing up the sequencing of your campaign or not thinking through the logic behind the sequencing can be irreparably harmful to your credibility and image.
 Invest the time to ensuring your sequencing makes sense and is lined up to executed appropriately.
-A great way to do this is to visualise in detail how and when the series of e-mails will be triggered.
+A great way to do this is to visualize in detail how and when the series of e-mails will be triggered.

 3. Shake up your creative

-With the increase of competition across every industry, brands are constantly trying to outdo one another in providing the best, most personalised experience to users to drive conversions and increase loyalty.
+With the increase of competition across every industry, brands are constantly trying to outdo one another in providing the best, most personalized experience to users to drive conversions and increase loyalty.
 This means you have to get creative with your drip campaign emails to grab and hold the attention of your customers.
 Remember – just because the e-mails are part of a series doesn’t mean they have to have identical look and feel or bombard users time and again with the same message.

 Mixing different types of media and touchpoints is an awesome way to stand out and keep the momentum going throughout the campaign.
 Unleash your imagination and experiment with different media – text, images and videos.